BBQ Chicken: From Grill to Table in Minutes

 Why Should Tools Matter?

 Using the right tools can generally improve the grilling experience.
 It’s about flavor and cooking accuracy rather than only convenience.
-Having the correct tools helps you to concentrate on what truly counts: savoring the process and the great cuisine.
+Having the correct tools helps you concentrate on what truly counts: savoring the process and the exquisite cuisine.

 “Every difference in the kitchen comes from the correct tool.” – Chef